Kuwait travel guide

 Entry to and photography near government, military and industrial and other restricted areas (e.g. near borders and oil fields) is forbidden.

 In public, you should dress and behave modestly.
-Women wearing shorts or tight-fitting clothes, in particular in downtown areas, are likely to attract unwelcome attention.
+Women wearing shorts or tight-fitting clothes, in particular in downtown or conservative areas, are likely to attract unwelcome attention.
+This includes displaying/exposing body piercings or tattoos that may be perceived as extreme or offensive (for example, if the tattoo is in Arabic and includes a verse from the holy Quran, you could be accused of violating religious sanctity).

 The importation or possession of narcotics, alcohol, pork products or obscene material is a crime and can lead to imprisonment.